'Tis the season for infamous office holiday parties!

 If your office party is BYOB make sure your latter B is something delicious, like hot chocolate.
 In the case of a bar, head straight to the counter to get something that resembles a drink, like a soda.
 Bartenders should be able to accommodate nonalcoholic requests, even if it’s just for a club soda and lime.

 Remember, the goal here is not to misrepresent yourself in the long run.
 Instead, think of it this way; you're changing one thing at a time.
 The cup can stay for now, if the alcohol content is what you want to change.

 Sure, in a perfect world we'd all feel comfortable either exercising our right to remain silent or sharing our deepest reasons for moderating or abstaining from alcohol.
 In the real world, it might not be so good an idea to explain to your new boss that the last time you drank in the workplace you ended up swimming in a lobby fountain.
 So, whatever your reasons for wanting to curb the booze, we officially grant you your license to lie about them!
 Some people find it massively helpful to have a made-up excuse up their sleeve to cope with drink-pushers (some examples: "I'm hungover from last night.","I'm on medication that doesn't mix with alcohol").

 When you get to the party, take a minute to scope it out for any opportunities where the focus isn't on drinking, like food service, games, or dancing.
 Those are your go-zones.
 Head there and hang out there.

 Seriously, nothing like being the only sober person in the office party to motivate you to stick to your goals!
 Seeing mayhem, mistakes, oversharing, and maybe figments of your previous self all around you can be a huge reminder of why you’re staying on track!
+Sobriety is the best gift you can give yourself this holiday season.
 Plus, your wellbeing is a 365 day a year priority, and needn't take a back seat during the holidays.